-With over 20 years of policy, legal, and advocacy experience Katherine Grainger is a leading thought leader on gender, race and sexuality.
+Katherine Grainger is a partner at Civitas Public Affairs Group and managing director of the New York office.
+With 25 years of policy, legal, and advocacy experience Katherine is a thought leader on gender, race and sexuality.
 A lawyer by training Katherine has a unique ability to combine big-picture vision with real-world solutions to generate tangible results.

 As assistant counsel in civil rights to New York Governor Andrew Cuomo, Katherine was responsible for crafting and implementing several major legislative initiatives, including the Marriage Equality Act.